comaps/website/content/download/index.md

       - Community-Driven
 ---

-We're working on getting the first app releases out soon, please stay tuned!
+The first app release is available as an APK download now!
+We are still working on publishing on F-Droid, Google Play Store and iOS App Store as well, please stay tuned!